thomaswp/HintsLabWebsite/content/authors/Yang Shi/_index.md

 highlight_name: true
 ---

-Yang Shi is a PhD student at North Carolina State University.
-He has been working towards building data-driven methods for representing program code to enhance the ability of Intelligent Tutoring Systems and benefit student modeling process.
-With a focus of DM/ML approaches applied to CS education, his research interests also include Programming Language Processing, Software Analysis and Deep Learning.
+Yang Shi is a Ph.D.
+Candidate and Goodnight Doctoral Fellow at North Carolina State University.
+He has been working towards building data-driven methods to enhance the ability of Intelligent Tutoring Systems and benefit student modeling processes.
+With a focus on the computing education discipline, his research interests also include Cognitive Science, Software Engineering, and Machine Learning.
+He has been serving as a co-organizer in CSEDM 20-23 workshops and a program committee (PC) member in conferences across multiple disciplines including EDM, LAK, KDD, AAAI, EAAI, SIGCSE, and ITICSE.